neerajnj10/uber-datascience_challenge/uber-data_science.md

 uber.cor <- uber.cor[ord, ord]
 corrplot(uber.cor, mar=c(0,0,1,0))

-#as expected the variables are not correlated to each other except for slight correlation between "surge_pct" & "avg_surge"
+#as expected the variables are not correlated to each other except for correlation between "surge_pct" & "avg_surge", we would come back to it later.